-Over the course of two days, attendees will have the chance to not only see the speaker’s presentations but also partake in TWO ninety minute ‘Question Time’ sessions with all ten speakers on stage.
+Over the course of two days, you will have a chance to not only attend the speaker’s presentations but also partake in TWO ninety minute ‘Question Time’ sessions with all ten speakers on stage.
+The conference venue Greater Brighton Metropolitan College is a 3 minute walk from Brighton Railway Station and just a ten minute walk to the famous Brighton beach.

 Sign up to newsletter to receive